By Ellen Feldman, MD

 In further analysis, Liu et al reported that additional lowering of CVD, CHD, and stroke risk is noted among a group of participants reporting simultaneous increase in nut consumption and decrease in intake of red meat.

-Liu et al presented 26 years of follow-up data from three long-term, prospective studies.
-The results add strength to growing evidence that consuming nuts is healthy, and most likely cardioprotective.
-This study carries clear clinical relevance.
-The results suggest increasing nut consumption, even after years of less intake, still can lead to significant health benefits.
+Liu et al presented 26 years of follow-up data from three long-term prospective studies.
+The results add strength to growing evidence that consuming nuts has health benefits, and most likely cardioprotective effects.
+This study has clear clinical relevance.
+The results suggest that increasing nut consumption, even after years of less intake, still can lead to significant health benefits.

-Although the association with decreased risk of CVD was stronger for consistent high-volume nut consumers, there still was a significant association with reduced risk in participants who reported recent such dietary changes.
-Also, when nuts replace less healthy dietary components (such as red meat), additional health benefits accrue.
-More studies should bring extra clarity to this aspect of dietary change.
+While the association with decreased risk of CVD was stronger for consistent high volume nut consumers, there still was a significant association with reduced risk in participants who reported recent such dietary changes.
+Also suggested by the study is that when nuts replace less healthy dietary components (such as red meat), additional health benefits accrue.
+More studies should bring more clarity to this aspect of dietary change.
 Unsaturated fatty acids, fiber, phytochemicals, antioxidants, and vitamins are among the components of nuts; all of these most likely contribute to a role in disease prevention.
 Other studies have shown decreased cholesterol and triglycerides associated with daily nut intake.
 Although nuts are relatively high in calories, previous work from Liu et al demonstrated a reduced risk of obesity over time associated with higher nut intake.7

-Liu et al noted that previous studies of nut consumption and CVD and/or CHD have consistently shown an inverse association, but the same does not apply for studies of stroke risk and nut consumption.
-These latter studies have produced inconsistent results.
-Liu et al noted walnuts appear to be more strongly associated with lowering risk of stroke in this work than all tree nuts.
-They wondered if this is because, in part, of a suspected association of walnuts with blood-pressure lowering.
+Liu et al noted that previous studies looking at nut consumption and CVD and/or CHD have consistently shown an inverse association, but the same does not apply for studies looking at stroke risk and nut consumption.
+These latter studies have had inconsistent results.
+Liu et al pointed out that walnuts appear to have a stronger association with lowering risk of stroke in this work than all tree nuts.
+They wonder if this is because, in part, of a suspected association of walnuts with blood-pressure lowering.
 This is an area “ripe” for future investigation.

 One strength of this Liu et al study lies in the long follow-up period; another strength resides in the number of respondents.
 The dedication of the staff and participants in the HPFS and NHS 1 and 2 have resulted in invaluable contributions to our knowledge about health habits, prevention, and disease progression.
-However, one of the downsides of these efforts is respondent homogeneity.
-The members of the HPFS and NHS are health professionals, tend to be of European ancestry (although this is changing with the NHS 3), and tend to be healthier than the population at large.5,6 These factors make it difficult to confidently generalize the results from these studies.
+One of the downsides of these efforts, however, is respondent homogeneity.
+The members of the HPFS and NHS are health professionals, tend to be of European ancestry (although this is changing with the NHS 3) and tend to be healthier than the population at large.5,6 These factors make it difficult to confidently generalize the results from these studies.

-Another relative weakness of this study was that all consumption data were self-reported, thus subject to recollection errors.
-Other researchers may want to track diet in a more sophisticated manner.
+Another relative weakness of this study is that all consumption data was self-reported, thus subject to recollection errors.
+Future studies may want to track diet in a more sophisticated manner.
 Real-time information about diet can add specifics of how the nuts are prepared (raw, roasted, etc.).
 Additional information about serving size can assist in providing information about any plateau of health benefits in respect to quantity.
-All these areas could add to the goal of providing detailed clinical advice regarding this intervention.
+All of these areas could add to the goal of providing detailed clinical advice regarding this intervention.